kiratubhi/pps-programs/Welcome file.md

 |        |        |
 |________|________|
 ```
-## 17:To convert fahrehnite to celcius and kelvin
+## 17:Write a program to convert fahrehnite to celcius and kelvin
 ```
   // To covert  fahrenheit to celsius and kelvin
                  #include<stdio.h>